maxcrous/SIFT/README.md

 <img src="images/feature_descriptor_histogram.png" width="800" alt="Feature descriptor histogram">
 </p>

-**Note:** The notebooks been pushed with their state intact.
+**Note:** The notebooks have been pushed with their state intact.
 One can view the visualization in Github by opening the notebook.
 ## File structure
 | Name                     | Purpose                                                                              |
 |--------------------------|--------------------------------------------------------------------------------------|